qiang5love1314/qiang5love1314.github.io/_pages/about.md

 # 🔥 News
 - *2024.05*: I have supervised five groups of students on undergraduate innovation and entrepreneurship projects, covering areas such as signal prediction and sensing, behavior recognition, and cryptographic system design.
 - *2024.04*: Submit a revised paper to IEEE TBD.
 - *2024.03*: 🎉🎉 Good news!
-Received the minior version from IEEE COMST.
+Received the minor version from IEEE COMST.
 - *2024.02*: 🎉🎉 I have been awarded a key project grant from the Shandong Academy of Sciences Open Project.
-- *2024.01*: 🎉🎉 I have received recognition in the Excellent Completion of the Ministry of Education's Teaching Reform Project, Rank 2.
+- *2024.01*: 🎉🎉 I have received recognition for the Excellent Completion of the Ministry of Education's Teaching Reform Project, Rank 2.
 - *2023.12*: 🎉🎉 I have been awarded a grant under the National Postdoctoral Program for Innovative Talents.
 - *2023.9*: I am going to open sources of the activity recognition datasets, it includes running, jumping, walking, sit down, pick up, etc. More than 10 different kinds of activities.
-- *2023.6*: I finished the first research at Beijing Jiaotong University, which fouses on the privacy protection.
+- *2023.6*: I finished the first research at Beijing Jiaotong University, which focuses on privacy protection.
 - *2023.3*: 🎉🎉 I have been selected for the Beijing Jiaotong University Youth Talent Cultivation Program, Class II.
-- *2023.2*: 🎉🎉 I started working at the School of Software Engineering, Beijing Jiaotong University, as the lecturer.
+- *2023.2*: 🎉🎉 I started working as a lecturer at the School of Software Engineering, Beijing Jiaotong University.
 I am looking forward to the future with great anticipation.
-- *2022.12*: 🎉🎉 I finished my phd thesis defense.
+- *2022.12*: 🎉🎉 I finished my PhD thesis defense.
-- *2022.4*: I leaved the ETH Zurich.
-I would like to express my most sincere gratitude to the great support, understandings and involvements in the lab.
+- *2022.4*: I left the ETH Zurich.
+I want to express my most sincere gratitude for the great support, understanding, and involvement in the lab.
-- *2022.3*: I decide to make all the datasets and codes open sources of my phd research, hope they could be helpful for every one.
+- *2022.3*: I decided to make all the datasets and codes open sources of my PhD research, hope they could be helpful to everyone.
 You can find them at <a href="https://github.com/qiang5love1314"><font color="blue"> my Github</font></a>.
 - *2022.3*: 🎉🎉 Good news!
-My paper is accepted by IEEE TNSE.
+My paper has been accepted by IEEE TNSE.
 - *2021.11*: 🎉🎉 Good news!
-My paper is accepted by IEEE TMC.
+My paper has been accepted by IEEE TMC.
 - *2021.4*: I got my work contract and was going to study at ETH Zurich for one year.

 # 📖 Educations